-10 Things To See in CivitavecchiaWhat to see and what to do in Civitavecchia: tips and useful information about what to visit and where to go
+10 Things To See in CivitavecchiaThe best to see and do in Civitavecchia: tips and useful information.

-Civitavecchia is, in fact, a city rich of monuments ans archeological sites that prove the historic presence of many cultures and civilisations.
-The city, developed from an Etruscan village, took on an increasingly strategic role in Roman age, thanks to the proximity to Rome and to emperor Trajan, founder of the city.
-Later, in Medieval age, the different Popes in charge made a lot of contributions to the city, commissioning the construction of historic buildings, that you an still admire to this day.
+In Civitavecchia you find a lot of monuments and archeological sites that testify to the historical presence of different cultures and civilisations.
+The city, developed from an Etruscan village, took on an increasingly strategic role in Roman times thanks to the proximity to Rome and to its founder, the emperor Trajan.
+Later in the Middle Ages, the different Popes in charge contributed a lot to the prestige of the city, commissioning the construction of historic buildings that you can still admire today.

-Today, the ancient Centumcellae, is a very important center of the Lazio coastline.
-By the Port every year pass over 5 million people, among cruise passengers, ferry passengers, crew and other visitors.
+Today the ancient Centumcellae is a very important center along the Lazio coastline.
+Every year over 5 million people pass through the port: they are cruise and ferry passengers, crew and other visitors.

 1. FORT MICHELANGELO AND THE HISTORIC PORT OF CIVITAVECCHIA

-Fort Michelangelo, in addition to being one of the symbols of Civitavecchia, is one of the most important architectonic structures of the Lazio coastline.
-Enclosed in the historic port, it is absolutely a must both for visitors who have just disembarked in the Port, and for whoever means to go for a pleasant walk in one of the areas of biggest historic and cultural interest.
+Fort Michelangelo is not only one of the symbols of Civitavecchia but also one of the most important architectonic structures of the Lazio coastline.
+Enclosed in the historic port, it is a must-see for visitors who have just disembarked in the Port and it's a good place to have walk.

-Site to the Port Captaincy, Fort Michelangelo has been recently at the center of important requalification works.
+Seat of the Harbor Master Office, Fort Michelangelo has been recently at the center of redevelopment works.

 2. THE TAURINE BATHS

-The Taurine Baths are open all year long from 9.30 to 13.30.
-For further information about the history of this fascinating place, and to find out all details on how to plan your visit, read the in-depth article!
+The Taurine Baths are open all year long from 9.30 a.m. to 13.30 p.m.
+For further information and to find out all details on how to plan your visit, please read this article!

 3. FICONCELLA THERMAL BATHS

-If you are looking for a way to spend a day of relax and wellness, Ficoncella Thermal Baths are the right place for you!
-After plunging for some minutes into these miraculous waters you will never want to leave again!
+If you are looking for a way to spend a day of relax, the Ficoncella Thermal Baths are the right place for you!
+After a few minutes in these miraculous waters you will never want to leave!

 The structure is very old and it was already known and appreciated in ancient times.
-People used to come here frequently in alternative to the famous Taurine Baths already in Roman age.
+People used to come here frequently in alternative to the famous Taurine Baths , even in Roman times.

-The water that flows from the spring today is the same in which emperor Trajan bathed many centuries ago and it is famous for its countless therapeutic properties.
-Discover how to plan at best your visit to Ficoncella Baths!
+The water that still flows from the source is the same in which the emperor Trajan bathed many centuries ago and it is famous for its therapeutic properties.
+Find out how to plan at best your visit to Ficoncella baths!

-The Marina di Civitavecchia includes the whole stretch starting from Fort Michelangelo, passing by Viale Garibaldi and the Pirgo bathing stablishment, until getting south to the Borgo Odescalchi.
+Marina di Civitavecchia includes the stretch of seafront starting from Fort Michelangelo, passing through Viale Garibaldi and the Pirgo beach resort, until arriving to the Borgo Odescalchi.

-The Marina has recently been subject to important requalification works and it has become an authentic hub for the city, able to host events, concerts and shows.
-At the center of all the activities, there is the big area of Piazza della Vita (formerly Piazzale degli Eventi), in front of Fort Michelangelo where, in summer, it is usual to find also exhibitions of local and artisan products, stalls, merry-go-rounds and games for children, pubs, street food, news stands and open bars.
+The Marina has recently been at the center of redevelopment works and has become an authentic hub for the city, hosting events and concerts.
+The heart of the area is Piazza della Vita (formerly Piazzale degli Eventi) which is located in front of Fort Michelangelo.
+The square is very lively during the summer, when you can also find exhibitions of local products, stalls, carousels for children, pubs, street food and open bars.

 6. OLD TOWN CENTER

-Find out how to visit the city at best from the Port of Civitavecchia with our itinerary.
+Find out the best way to visit the city center from the Port of Civitavecchia through our itinerary.

 7. LA FRASCA PINE FOREST

 La Frasca is a town located about 9 kilometers from the Port of Civitavecchia.
-This coast strech is beyond doubt one of the most suggestive and interesting one from a naturalistic point of view.
-The continuous sea erosion has created an indented beach formed by small bays and creeks, ideal for snorkeling lovers, thanks to a very beautiful rocky sea bottom, natural habitat for a number of fish, shellfish and molusc species.
+This coast strech is one of the most suggestive and interesting one from a naturalistic point of view.
+The continuous sea erosion has created an indented beach formed by small bays and creeks, so it's the ideal destination for snorkeling lovers!
+The beautiful rocky sea bottom is the natural habitat for fish, shellfish and mollusc.

 8. THE MARKET

-Civitavecchia Market, also known as San Lorenzo Market is located in the heart of the historic city center, around Piazza Regina Margherita.
-It is here where every morning citizens come to buy fresh food products, such as fruit and vegetables, as well as to the well-known and blooming Fish market, flagship of the city.
+Civitavecchia Market - also known as San Lorenzo Market - is located in the heart of the historic city center, near Piazza Regina Margherita.
+Here local people come to buy fresh food products (such as fruit and vegetables) and to buy fish in the well-known Fish market, which is the flagship of the city.

-Visiting the area of the market is a pleasant and fun experience.
-In the morning, the area is especially busy: here, in addition to the market stalls you can find many bars, pizzerias and shops.
+Visiting the morning market is a pleasant and funny experience, because the area is very lively and busy: there are not only market stalls, but also many bars, pizzerias and shops.